SelfLance/marketplace-af/README.md

       8- Change Payment Token Address (Owner Only)
       9- Change Fee Address (Owner Only)
-      10- Manual Withdrawal of Funds (Lifti & Matic) by Owner
+      10- Manual Withdrawal of Funds (Lifti & Matic) by Owner 11- Product Listing  By owner only
+      12- Product Quantity update  By owner only
+      13- Product Price Update By owner only

 # Important Considerations